hunainejaz2/AddFaddingEffect/README.md

 # Idea Media Platform

-In short IMP,it is not a social media platform but rather it is an idea media platform (obviously).This project is a part of out organization because as our community grow we will accept ideas of project, apps, website & all.
+In short IMP,it is not a social media platform but rather it is an idea media platform (obviously).This project is a part of our organization because as our community grow we will accept ideas of project, apps, website & all.
 So, this platform will be used to share ideas, discuss about them, and also to get feedback from the community.
-Based on the response we will decide whether to allow to start the project or not.
+Based on the response we will decide whether to allow the start of project or not.

 ## Who is building this?